tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/5 - Memory.md

 **Dynamic RAM**

 - A bit is stored in a capacitor
+- If it is charged, it is one.
+If it is not charge it is 0.
 - DRAM consists of capacitors that slowly leak their charge over time
 - This means they must be refreshed every few milliseconds to prevent data loss
 - DRAM is used as main memory